White Paper

 As a senior architect, Nishant primarily contributes to prospects & proposal discussions, and estimations, works on internal initiatives, and manages the Java COE team, evaluating and improving system architecture, and driving innovation by creating proof of concepts for new technologies and methodologies.

-Explore a detailed view of whitepaper
+Explore a detailed view of white paper

 Related Resources